Kythira Greece Travel Guide

 The island's terrain shifts from verdant valleys to dramatic cliffs.
 Unique flora thrives in its diverse ecosystems.

 Kythira welcomes investigation beyond its well-known beaches.
 Inland, discover a network of hiking trails leading to waterfalls, secluded monasteries, and panoramic viewpoints.
 Each village on Kythira tells a distinct story.
-From the bustling port of Diakofti to the quiet beauty of Avlemonas, diverse opportunities are ahead.
+From the bustling port of Diakofti to the serene beauty of Avlemonas, diverse opportunities are ahead.

 A charming seaside village beneath Chora, known for its twin bays and promenade.